huldumadurin/PingMarker/README.md

 This will be done by spinning up Digital Ocean droplets in 3 different regions: New York City, France and Amsterdam (nyc1, fra1 and sgp1), and running a ping test with a count of 50 packets against each server.

-I will then use the calculator at https://wintelguy.com/wanlat.html to check if my results are in tune with the physical limitations of information propagation.
+I will then use the calculator at https://wintelguy.com/wanlat.html to try to determine what Digital Ocean region each server is located in.
 Equipment delay and Local Loop Length will be set to 0 as I am only looking for a loose estimate based on distance.
 I will be using the default value of 200km/s.

 ## Instructions to replicate
 Export your Digital Ocean token and its name to your shell as DOTOKEN and DOTOKENNAME, then simply run runTest.sh.
 You will be prompted for a region, and then the Vagrantfile will be used to carry out the test.
 Then, after typing in the IP address shown in the line "Connection to [ADDRESS] closed.", the results will be copied to the current directory.